patrickgold/simpi/README.md

 * Allows you to build and run programs written with the wringPi library
 * Supports most of the original library functions (including interrupts)
 * Works on GNU/Linux and Windows
+* Board Manager
   * Lets you build your own board(s) and display it in the broker
   * Supports LEDs and Buttons for now, see [schemas](docs/schemas/) for more information on how to properly config a board

-## Planned Features
+### Planned
+* Support of `softPwm.h` library (part of wiringPi)
-* Proper board manager
+* Preferences manager
-* Saving preferences
+* More detailed wiki (both on GitHub and inside the app)
-* Custom themes
+* Custom themes (big maybe)

 ## Installation

+### From precompiled package
+Go to the [releases](https://github.com/patrickgold/simpi/releases) tab and download the archive of the latest release targeted at your system (currently only Windows 64bit and Linux 64bit are supported out-of-the-box).
+Unpack it, locate the install script within the `simpi` folder and run it.

+*Important: If you are on Windows, right click `install.bat` and click "Run as administrator" instead of just double clicking or the installation will fail!*

 ### From Source (GNU/Linux)
 *Prerequisites:*